Associate Professor of Chinese

 - School of Modern Languages

 Dr. Paul B. Foster received his Ph.D. in East Asian Languages and Literatures from the Ohio State University (1996).
 His specialty is the study of Lu Xun 鲁迅, the icon of Modern Chinese Literature.
 Dr. Foster is the author of Ah Q Archaeology: Lu Xun, Ah Q, Ah Q Progeny and the National Character Discourse in Twentieth Century China (Lexington Press, 2006), as well as a number of journal articles and conference papers.
 Dr. Foster's current research is on the “kungfu industrial complex,” analyzing kungfu fiction, film and popular culture, with a special focus on the martial art fiction master, Jin Yong 金庸.
 Dr. Foster rotates Chinese advising with Dr. Xiaoliang Li and Dr. Jin Liu.
-Dr. Foster is currently the Chinese Advisor.
 Promoting study abroad is a particular priority for Dr. Foster, who views this experience as a crucial part of students' overall education.
 Dr. Foster designed, developed and co-directed the University System of Georgia Summer Study in China, and designed, developed, and alternately co-directs or coordinates GT School of Modern Languages' intensive summer Chinese language program in Shanghai and Qingdao, the China LBAT.
-Dr. Foster teaches the spectrum of Chinese language courses and enjoys introducing students to contemporary Chinese culture at the upper level through varied media, having created courses to teach language and culture through popular music, martial arts fiction, and the Art of War.
+Dr. Foster teaches the spectrum of Chinese language courses and enjoys introducing students to contemporary Chinese culture at the upper level through varied media, having created courses to teach language and culture through popular music, martial arts fiction, strategy and the Art of War, and is currently developing a course in kungfu and wuxia film, which pilots Spring 2018.
 He was Co-principle Investigator for a Department of Education International Research and Studies (IRS) Instructional Materials Grant to develop “Advanced/Intermediate Language and Culture through Song.
 Dr. Foster is also an Associate of the China Research Center, an alliance of local scholars which provides cultural, economic, political and business research and information in Georgia and the Southeast.
 Moreover, he serves on numerous committees, including the Faculty Executive Board and as FEB liaison to the Student Academic Integrity Committee.
-Dr. Foster also sponsors numerous student groups, which include the Chinese Student Association, the Hong Kong Student Association, the GT Wushu Club, the GT Unicycling Club and others which dovetail with his interests in martial arts fiction, rock climbing, and endurance cycling.
-Dr. was awarded the Ivan Allen College's E. Roe Stamps Excellence in Teaching Award for Junior Faculty for 2002/3.
+Dr. Foster also sponsors numerous student groups, which include the Chinese Student Association, the Hong Kong Student Association, the GT Wushu Club, the GT Unicycling Club and others which dovetail with his interests in martial arts fiction, rock climbing, and endurance cycling, which like learning Chinese require practice, practice, practice.
+Dr. Foster was awarded the Ivan Allen College's E. Roe Stamps Excellence in Teaching Award for Junior Faculty for 2002/3.

 - Asia (East)